-Written by Laura Smith, Instructor, Health Careers with Stephanie Whalen, Chair, Academy for Teaching Excellence & Associate Professor, English and Interdisciplinary Studies
+Written by Laura Smith, Instructor, Health Careers and Stephanie Whalen, Academy Chair & Associate Professor, English & Interdisciplinary Studies

 What happens when you are a new faculty member in a new program in which enrollment is just starting to pick-up?
 Well, you might need to get creative in order to build a sense of comfort among the students and some enthusiasm around the curriculum.
 Laura Smith, new faculty in Health Careers, came to the Academy at the start of the fall semester looking for ideas for how to go beyond presenting information in a typical PowerPoint format.
 We followed-up with her during finals week to hear about how things were going and it turns out she came up with a variety of ways to make things more interactive and lively and go way beyond a routine lecture.
 Here’s what she had to say about the trials and triumphs of her first semester: